sflavelle/writing/Incompatible Time (AHiT)/Chapters/01 - Time's End/03 - The Finale.md

 And smashed the Time Pieces into the ground.

-There was a flash of white and then-
+There was a flash of white and a roar of sound and then-